ikidata/multi-genie-agent/README.md

 - Agent features are really limited, and automated quality monitoring is excluded here.
 Also, advanced memory and reasoning capabilities are excluded.
 - The model endpoint LLM model requires tool support.
 Not all LLM models have been tested.
 - All validation has been done in Azure Databricks.

+#### Version 0.9 – 12.05.2025
+This version includes improved features and refinements across key components.
+For a complete list of changes, refer to the related merge history and commit logs.

 ## More information
 To stay up-to-date with the latest developments: